 Here’s the latest data displaying a couple of states showing higher than 30 percent obesity rates and Florida still in the 20 – 24 percent range.
 But please keep in mind, again, that these estimates are low and one national study that does not look at state of residence but does look at medical records to determine weight and height suggests the obesity rate nationally is 34 percent.

-So I have mentioned the rates of obesity but haven’t explained how an individual is determined to be obese.
+So I have mentioned the rates of obesity but haven’t explained how an individual is determined to have obesity.
 As I am sure most of you know, obesity is determined in adults by calculating a person’s BMI.
 A BMI between 18.5 and 25 is considered normal.
-25 and 30 is considered overweight and 30 and above is considered obese.
+25 and 30 is considered overweight and 30 and above is considered to have obesity.
 In children, BMI’s are not always used.
 In fact, the CDC recommends the Weight-for-age percentile charts for children age 2-20.
 Children above the 85 percentile, but below the 95 percent are considered at risk for overweight and those at the 95 percentile or above are considered overweight.
-The use of the term obese to describe a child is controversial because of the social stigma associated although some experts urge utilizing the term obese to emphasize the importance of addressing the issue.
+The use of the term obesity to describe a child is controversial because of the social stigma associated although some experts urge utilizing the term obesity to emphasize the importance of addressing the issue.

 These rising rates raise concern because of their implications for the health of the

 citizens of Florida.
-Being overweight or obese, increases the risk of many diseases and health conditions, including the following:
+Having excess weight or obesity, increases the risk of many diseases and health conditions, including the following:

 - high total cholesterol or high levels of triglycerides

 - Type 2 diabetes

 Others testifying today will outline the impact of these on the health of those affected.